kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *strategy shifts with the wind*

 ### NO FOCUS ON CUSTOMERS
-> Organization is perceived as lacking a focus on customers needs or not having a customer-centric model.
+> Organization is perceived as lacking a focus on customers' needs or not having a customer-centric model.
 There is criticism in the organization about not caring for the customers in general.
 Sometimes it is a consequence of delusional thinking that the customers will stay no matter how the organization treats them.
-Or it could be about failing on delivering value to serve customer needs and / or not listening to customer feedback.
+It could also be about failing on delivering value to serve customer needs or not listening to customer feedback.

 __Exemplary statements reported by employees:__